chrismelba/solar-optimiser/README.md

 ## Support

-If you have any issues or questions, please [open an issue](https://github.com/chrismelba/solar-optimiser/issues).
+If you have any issues or questions, please open an issue in this repository.

 ## License